Analytical Evaluation of Elastic Lepton-Proton Two-Photon Exchange in Chiral Perturbation Theory: Analytical results for master integrals

 \end{widetext} where $\alpha=-E + \sqrt{E^2-\Delta^2}$, and $\Delta^2=m_{l}^{2}-\frac{1}{4}Q^{2}$.
 Furthermore, in the context of evaluating the contributions from (g) and (h) diagrams [cf. Eqs.~\eqref{delta-g} and \eqref{delta-h}], we additionally need to evaluate the three-point scalar master integrals $I^{-}(p,0|0,1,1,2)$ and $I^{+}(p^\prime,0|0,1,1,2)$, respectively, as well as the tensor integrals, $I^{-\mu}_1(p,\omega|0.1,1,2)$ and $I^{+\mu}_1(p^\prime,\omega|0,1,1,2)$, respectively.
 These are IR-finite functions containing two powers of the heavy baryon propagator each.
 First, we tackle the scalar integrals by adopting Zupan's methodology~\cite{zupan:2002}.
 For this purpose, we need to generalize our aforementioned expression for the IR-finite functions $I^-(p,0|0,1,1,1)$ and $I^+(p^\prime,0|0,1,1,1)$ [see Eqs.~\eqref{eq:I-}, \eqref{eq:I+}, \eqref{H7}, \eqref{eq:delta_I-0111} and \eqref{eq:delta_I+0111}] into $I^-(p,\omega|0,1,1,1)$ and $I^+(p^\prime,\omega|0,1,1,1)$ by introducing an infinitesimal parameter $\omega$, and subsequently taking the $\omega$-derivatives evaluated in the limit $\omega\to 0$, namely, \begin{widetext}

 where from Eq.~(\ref{eq:generic_scalar}) we have

 \end{widetext}

 Next, we deal with the rank-1 tensor integrals, $T^{-\mu}_1(p,0|0.1,1,2)$ and $T^{+\mu}_1(p^\prime,0|0,1,1,2)$ as displayed in Appendix~\ref{appA}.
-Using PV reduction~\cite{Passarino:1979} technique to decompose these tensor functions into the corresponding scalar forms, we first write the integrals as
+Using PV reduction~\cite{Passarino:1979} technique to decompose these tensor functions into the corresponding scalar forms, we first express the integrals as follows:

+noting that $T^-_1$ and $T^+_1$ becomes a function of $p^\prime$ and $p$, respectively, after performing the transformation of the loop momentum variable $k\to k+Q$.
 The above coefficients $C^\pm_{1,2}$ are then obtained by successively contracting with three independent available four-vectors, such as $v^\mu,\, p^\mu$ and $p^{\prime\mu}$, namely, $v\cdot T^\pm_1$, $p^\prime \cdot T^-_1$ and $p \cdot T^+_1$, and subsequently using IBP to decompose these dot products into combinations of two- and three-point scalar master integrals, as discussed in this appendix.
 We then obtain the following: \begin{widetext}

 Furthermore, there appears another finite three-point integral with one heavy baryon propagator arising from all but the (g) and (h) TPE diagrams, and is given by

 Finally, in contrast to the aforementioned loop integrals containing the non-relativistic proton propagators, there exists two relativistic finite integrals essentially contributing to the seagull diagrams, namely, the scalar three-point function: